 Here are some important things to know.
 If a judge grants a Romero motion to strike the strike priors, and the current offense is not a mandatory state prison case, then the judge CAN grant a form of probation.
 However, this will likely be Execution of Sentence Suspended (commonly known as “joint suspension”).
 This means that the judge will impose a sentence but not execute the sentence.
 So using our example, say Mr. Defendant is put on probation for 5 years with 9 years suspended.
 That means that if he violates probation, the judge can simply send him to prison for 9 years.
 So it’s not like the nickel prior goes away, it’s still hanging over the defendant’s head for the term of probation.

 Look, this can be confusing.
 I’m happy to explain this in greater detail.
 If you or a loved one is facing a serious or violent felony charge under California’s Three Strikes law and prior enhancements are being used to impose more prison time, give me a call so we can discuss some options.
 Know what charges you are up against.
-I provide a free and confidential consultation.
+I provide a confidential consultation.
 I can be reached at (323) 633-3423 or via the secure contact form on this page.